goes-funky/integrations-testing-framework/readme.md

 - 0.3.0 Multiple enhancement allowing user to:
   - Ignore parts of a request while matching with recorded requests.
   - Replace sensitive data in requests query parameters, headers and body with dummy data.
-  - Anonymize response body replacing actual data with dummy data (for content-type application/json).
+  - Update response body replacing actual data with dummy data (for content-type application/json).